top of page

 "Nature itself is the best physician." -Hippocrates

-For centuries, the Maasai tribe of East Africa have used the dirt, seeds, leaves, and plant material around them to make natural remedies for colds, stings, cuts, and all manner of sickness.
+For centuries, the Maasai tribe of East Africa used the dirt, seeds, leaves, and plant material around them to make natural remedies for colds, stings, cuts, and all manner of sickness.
 In a place and time where money is scarce, the overwhelming majority of Maasai still use natural cures refined from centuries of living on the land.
 But what happens when that land no longer exists?

 THE MAASAI LAND CRISIS